Fire Department

 Fire Apparatus

-Hermon Engine 411 is a 2009 Ferrara Pumper with a 1250 GPM pump and carrying 1000 gallons of water, class A & B foam and hydraulic rescue tools and struts.
-This truck is the workhorse for the department, responding first due to all fires and major emergencies.
+A 2009 Ferrara Pumper with a 1250 GPM pump carrying 1000 gallons of water, class A & B foam, hydraulic rescue tools, and struts.
+This truck is used for all motor vehicle accidents, tech rescue calls, and Hazmat Incidents, and secondary EMS incidents.
+411 is the primary out-of-town station coverage apparatus.

 Hermon 404 is a 2015, 400 h.p.
 Tanker/Pumper built by Midwest Fire Apparatus on a Freightliner Chassis.
 This truck carries 3000 gallons of water with a 1250 GPM pump with it’s purpose to supply water to an engine operating at the scene of a building or wildland fire.

-Hermon 406 is a 2009 Ford F-350 crew cab 4X4.
-This truck services the department in a number of functions.
-In the spring and summer months its main job is as a wildland/brush truck, housing a 100 gallon water tank, 50 GPM pump and assorted forestry equipment.
+A 2009 Ford F-350 crew cab 4X4.
+This truck serves the department in a number of functions.
+In the spring and summer months, its main job is as a wildland/brush truck carrying assorted forestry equipment.
 This truck responds to all wildland incidents.
-The truck also services as transportation for members to emergency incidents and allows us to haul our inflatable rescue boat.
+The truck also transports members to emergency incidents and allows us to haul our inflatable rescue boat and rescue snowmobile.

 Firefighter Employment Information

-We are always looking for new members, no experience is necessary.
-You must be at least 18 years of age, live within a reasonable distance of the Town, hold an active Maine driver’s license with no significant violations and no criminal record.
+We are always looking for new call department and per-diem members.
+You must be at least 18 years of age, possess a Maine EMS license and or, firefighter certifications, live within a reasonable distance of the Town, hold an active Maine driver’s license with no significant violations and no criminal record.

 Being a member of this department is very rewarding but is a major commitment and requires a considerable amount of time.
 Most of our members provide five to ten hours of service each week responding to emergencies and attending weekly trainings.